Postdoctoral Research Associates

 Zhuozheng Wang is originally from China.
 He conducted research on the rapid detection of tetracycline content in food using graphene-aptamer systems during his studies in Beijing University of Chemical Technology in 2016.
 As part of his undergraduate studies, he spent a year at Queen's University Belfast between 2017-2018, where he did a research project in the Cochrane Lab on the synthesis of ascarosides to study the infectivity of nematodes.
 Felix loved Belfast so much that he returned to QUB in September 2018 to begin a PhD in Organic Chemistry.
 His research focuses on the semi-synthesis of bacterial lipids for use as enzyme probes and in antibiotic discovery.
 In his spare time, Felix enjoys playing guitar and making coffee (he took a part-time job as a barista at Starbucks when he studied in China).

 Samantha Bann grew up in Lurgan and started her Masters in Medicinal Chemistry in 2015.
 As part of her undergraduate studies she has spent a semester in Canada at Queen's University, Kingston.
-For her final year project she has joined the Cochrane lab to follow on from previous research, working on the synthesis of new tridecaptin analogues to improve peptidase resistance.
+In her final year of undergraduate study she worked in the Cochrane lab on the synthesis of new tridecaptin analogues to improve peptidase resistance.
 In her spare time she can be found hanging out with friends, watching Masterchef Australia and enjoying a good GIF.
+Samantha loved the lab so much, she has decided to return as a PhD student in Sept 2019.